 Step 1.
 Launch Qiling Disk Master and click the blue arrow to activate the "Disk Health" feature under the "Tools and utilities" tab page.

 Step 2.
-Select the target disk and click the "Refresh" button.
-Then, you can see the health condition of your disk.
+To check the health condition of your disk, select the target disk and click the "Refresh" button.
+This will display the health status of your disk.

 Step 1.
 Go to your system "Settings" and locate "Storage."